AmayaHena/BAKACritTests/Explanation.md

 I'm gonna to test the executable binary, and check the standard output.

+Three step :

+- I redirect the standard output, thanks to Criterion.

-Basically I'm using the function [system] from : [stdlib.h].
+- I'm using the function [system] from : [stdlib.h].

-And checking the standard output, as I said previously.
+- And checking the standard output, as I said previously.

 ---